paulkarpenko/us-code-ui/uscode/title-08-aliens-and-nationality/chapter-014-restricting-welfare-and-public-benefits-for-aliens.md

 <a id="section-1623"></a>
 ## § 1623.
 State authority to limit eligibility of qualified aliens for State public benefits
-**(a) In general** Notwithstanding any other provision of law and except as provided in subsection (b) of this section, a State is authorized to determine the eligibility for any State public benefits of an alien who is a qualified alien (as defined in [section 1641 of this title](./chapter-014-restricting-welfare-and-public-benefits-for-aliens.md#section-1641)), a nonimmigrant under the Immigration and Nationality Act [[8 U.S.C.
+**(a) In general** Notwithstanding any other provision of law and except as provided in subsection (b), a State is authorized to determine the eligibility for any State public benefits of an alien who is a qualified alien (as defined in [section 1641 of this title](./chapter-014-restricting-welfare-and-public-benefits-for-aliens.md#section-1641)), a nonimmigrant under the Immigration and Nationality Act [[8 U.S.C.
 1101](./chapter-012-immigration-and-nationality.md#section-1101) et seq.], or an alien who is paroled into the United States under section 212(d)(5) of such Act [[8 U.S.C.
 1182(d)(5)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title8-section1182/d/5&num=0&edition=prelim)] for less than one year.

 **(b) Exceptions** Qualified aliens under this subsection shall be eligible for any State public benefits.